Understand guideline and funding cycles

-Defending freedom of expression will include attention to: responding to government pushback against human rights advocates; enhancing political accountability; strengthening media freedom and access to information; advancing Internet openness; and increasing digital security and privacy.
+Defending free expression includes attention to: responding to government pushback against human rights advocates; promoting political accountability; advancing Internet opennes.

 Geographic Focus Areas

-Activities considered for funding under both grantmaking pillars include evidence-based advocacy, strategic litigation, networking, information-sharing, training, and policy research.
+Activities considered for funding in both grantmaking themes include evidence-based advocacy, strategic litigation, networking, information-sharing, training, and policy research.